 Shaping the Future of Pentecostal Leadership

-The focus of this program is developing strong Pentecostal ministers.
+This program focuses on developing strong Pentecostal ministers.
 Today’s vital and growing ministries demand Spirit-anointed, effective leadership.
 If leaders expect to remain on the cutting edge of complex, demanding and ever-changing ministry, they must prepare themselves now.
-The D.Min. program is designed to equip participants to be “leaders worth following.”
+The DMin program is designed to equip participants to be “leaders worth following.”

 The Doctor of Ministry curriculum has three primary components:

 Core Courses: establish and enrich the participant’s foundation for effective ministry.

 Elective Courses: offer in-depth training in specific areas relevant to the practice of ministry.